EVENT

 The introduction of heat network regulation marks a significant change for the sector, and all building owners, developers, landlords, operators, and suppliers will need to get up to speed with new regulatory responsibilities.

-From 27 January 2026, heat network operators and suppliers will need to be authorised by Ofgem and comply with minimum consumer protections.
+From 27 January 2026, heat network operators and suppliers need to be authorised by Ofgem and comply with minimum consumer protections.
 Further regulation will introduce technical standards for new and existing heat networks and a zoning framework that will require new and certain existing buildings within designated zones to connect to a heat network.

 If you own, operate, or are connected to a heat network, or are responsible for supplying heat or cooling to tenants, it is essential to review how regulation will impact you and whether you will be considered a heat network "operator" or "supplier".